U.S. free-speech group sues Trump for blocking Twitter users

 Papp, an author, said he had been a registered Republican for 10 years and did not join the suit for political reasons, but that he "felt a deep sense of unease" when he was blocked.

-Trump's Twitter use has drawn intense interest for his unvarnished commentary about his agenda and attacks on critics.
+Trump's Twitter use has drawn media attention for his unvarnished commentary about his agenda and attacks on critics.
 His tweets often lead to tens of thousands of retweets and comments and can shape the news.

-The Knight Institute's arguments may have merit, independent free speech and internet law scholars say, in part because Trump's tweets are used to announce policy decisions or can influence legislation.
+Independent free speech and internet law scholars have said the Knight Institute's arguments may have merit, in part because Trump's tweets are used to announce policy decisions or can influence legislation.
 Previous cases involving politicians blocking users on Facebook may bolster its case.